Help protect your family’s future. Enter your zip code to get your free quote today!

-Life insurance provides important financial protection for your loved ones, ensuring that they’ll have a financial safety net in the event of your death.
+Life insurance can help provide a financial safety net in the event of your death.
 However, your beneficiaries should know how term life insurance pays out, and what steps they’ll need to take to claim their death benefit.

 Term life insurance payouts are generally provided in a lump sum.
 However, some policyholders may opt for their beneficiaries to receive payouts in installments.

 Requesting Your Death Benefit

 Life insurance benefits are paid after a policyholder has died.
 These benefits are paid to the beneficiaries named by the policyholder.

 For many insurance companies, beneficiaries must take three main steps to receive their payout:

 1. File a Death Claim

 Term life insurance payouts begin with the filing of a death claim.

 Experts recommend contacting the insurance company as soon as possible after the policyholder has died.
 Once this claims process has initiated, your insurance representative will likely ask you to begin supplying necessary paperwork to process the claim.